 Something odd is happening in Mount Pleasant, South Carolina; 11 people have been diagnosed with rare brain cancer and they all live within miles of each other.
 And now, locals are wondering if they are connected and what the cause might be.

-Brandy Richardson, whose eight-year-old son Ethan was diagnosed with Diffuse Intrinsic Pontine Glioma recalls the day he was diagnosed as terminal, “They give you radiation and tell you to go home and enjoy your kid til he’s gone.”
+Brandy Richardson, whose eight-year-old son Ethan was diagnosed with Diffuse Intrinsic Pontine Glioma recalls the day he was diagnosed as terminal, “They give you radiation and tell you to go home and enjoy your kid til he’s gone.”1

-But that was just the beginning.
+But that was just the start.

 The families have been in touch with health officials and Senator Lindsey Graham’s office, hoping for answers.
-DHEC says it is currently examining the data as a cancer cluster, but doesn’t yet have an answer.
+DHEC says it is currently examining the data as a cancer cluster but doesn’t yet have an answer.

 Erin Elizabeth is a long time activist with a passion for the healing arts, working in that arena for a quarter century.
-Her site HealthNutNews.com is less than 2 years old but has already cracked the top 20 Natural Health sites worldwide.
+Her site HealthNutNews.com is barely 4 years old, but cracked the top 20 Natural Health sites worldwide.
 She is an author, public speaker, and has recently done some TV and film programs for some of her original work which have attracted international media coverage.
+Erin was the recipient for the Doctors Who Rock "Truth in Journalism award for 2017.
 You can get Erin’s free e-book here and also watch a short documentary on how she overcame vaccine injuries, Lyme disease, significant weight gain, and more.
 Follow Erin on Facebook, Twitter, and Instagram.

 P.S.
-You can subscribe to her Youtube Channel for breaking news, free blenders, giveaways and more
+You can subscribe to her Youtube Channel for breaking news, television appearances and more.

 Latest posts by Erin Elizabeth (see all)